njustesen/TRTS/core/rules.md

 * If there are no units/buildings in the engaged **Area**, keep your **Control Marker** on the **Game Board Area** and remove any enemy **Control Markers**.
 You now control the engaged **Area**.

 * If there are units or buildings, immediately move all units that are in the corresponding **Player Board Areas**, including the engaging units, onto the **Game Board Area** so they become visible to everyone.
-Then, carry out a _Combat_ round (described later).
+New upgrades must be declared while research that enables new actions and spells can be kept secret until used.
+The _defending_ player can then decide to perform a _Retreat Action_ with units in the _engaged_ **Area**.
+If some _defending_ units or buildings remain, you must carry out a _Combat_ round (described later), otherwise you gain control over the **Area**.

 When the _Move Action_ (and any _Combat_) is over, the **Control Group** is allowed to continue its activation.